 7) Time to establish healthy practices during pregnancy.
 Many classes teach families about sound nutritional choices for pregnancy, or postures or exercises that can help facilitate birth.
 The sooner you sign up for a class, the sooner you can find out about, and start engaging in these practices that are good for baby and good for you.

 8) Be ready in case baby is born before your due date.
 While many babies come after their due date, some decide to come earlier.
-Anywhere between 37-42 weeks is a normal time for a mom’s labor to begin on it’s own and deliver a full-term baby.
+Anywhere between 37-42 weeks is a normal time for labor to begin on its own and deliver a full-term baby.
 It’s a good idea to have completed your class series by the 37 week mark at the latest, if possible.

 9) Understand the needs of the postpartum period.
 Families need support and guidance as they transition to life with a baby.
-Learning about the needs of postpartum moms, partners, and babies during pregnancy will give you a chance to put a support system in place while you still have the time and energy to do it.
+Learning about the needs of postpartum families during pregnancy will give you a chance to put a support system in place while you still have the time and energy to do it.

 10) Acquire labor tools before the birth.
 You may learn really cool things about how a birth ball or rebozo or essential oils can help you during labor.
 Getting a head start on classes also means leaving yourself enough time to gather the helpful tools you learn about in class.

 11) Have conversations with your partner about the kind of support you want.
-Figuring out what kind of help, words, and touch you may want from your partner in labor is an important part of childbirth classes.
-He or she may speak a different love language than you.
+Figuring out what kind of support, words, and touch you may want from your partner in labor is an important part of childbirth classes.
+Your partner may speak a different love language than you.
 Attending classes together can help you get on the same page so they can better meet your needs as you bring your baby into the world.

 13) Build confidence.
 Getting ready to go through labor can be overwhelming and even a bit scary.
 Learning about the process and specific steps you can take to help you cope through it can help you feel more confident as your baby’s birthday approaches.

 14) Build trust with your partner.
 Parents who attend birth classes together build a foundation of trust together.
-The mom can trust that her partner has heard the same information that she has and can help her remember things that are important to her as she drifts through the hazy mental space of Labor Land.
+The pregnant parent can trust that their partner has heard the same information that they have, and that their partner can help them remember things that are important as they drift through the hazy mental space of Labor Land.
 Trust promotes oxytocin – the hormone that also causes contractions!

 16) Reduce stress of the prenatal checklist.
 Parents have many tasks to complete before the birth of their child, from gathering information about childbirth to buying baby clothes, and for some, even moving into a bigger house or apartment.
 With so many things to do, finding and enrolling in a class (even if it doesn’t start for a couple more months) will help reduce some stress for you as you check things off your to-do list.

 17) Learn about the labor environment and establish boundaries/invite helpers.
-As you learn about the needs of a laboring mother, you may find that it’s really important to you to have a certain loved one at the birth with you, or that you feel that you’ll really need privacy.
-Whatever the case, exploring what helps a mom work through labor in a class will give you a chance to make arrangements to have the support you need and set boundaries to keep out the kind of energy you don’t need.
+As you learn about the needs of a laboring person, you may find that it’s really important to you to have a certain loved one at the birth with you, or that you feel that you’ll really need privacy.
+Whatever the case, exploring what helps someone work through labor in class will give you a chance to make arrangements to have the support you need, and set boundaries to keep out the kind of energy you don’t need.

 18) Begin building your community of support as parents.
 Taking group childbirth classes gives you a chance to meet other parents who are at the same stage of life as you.
 Some people find long-term family friends in their birth classes who support each other as each of their children go through the same developmental milestones, struggles, and triumphs.

 20) You are worth it.
 Your experience is worth it.
-Sometimes moms feel like a birth class is a big investment of time, or money, or birth.
-Having a baby is something that only happens once or a few times in a lifetime, and creates memories that a woman will hold on to for the rest of her life.
+Sometimes a birth class feels like a big investment or time and/or money for pregnant parents.
+Having a baby is something that only happens once or a few times in a lifetime, and creates memories that will last a lifetime.
 Being as prepared as you can be for a huge, life-changing event is a sound investment.
 You are worth this investment.
-Your birth experience matters and you matter.
+Your birth experience matters, and you matter.